fbpx

 Learning the language will also be of great help with everyday living such as finding somewhere to live and shopping for goods and services.
 Don’t forget, most people applying for permanent residence will need to prove their language abilities.

-Staying in Norway permanently
+Staying in Norway Permanently

 At the time of writing, there is no time limit on how long European citizens can stay in Norway once you have registered.
 Your entitlement to welfare benefits and the state pension depends on how long you’ve lived in Norway and your employment status.

 If you’ve been living in Norway for several years with a residence permit, you could consider making your stay more concrete with a permanent residence permit, or even citizenship.
-The rules for both of these are quite complex and depend on your own personal circumstances.

 About David Nikel